agmcarthur/BBS-SSP-2022/README.md

 ### Comprehensive Antibiotic Resistance Database

-Introduction to the Comprehensive Antibiotic Resistance Database, focussing on the in house development version, http://card.mcmaster.ca.
+Introduction to the Comprehensive Antibiotic Resistance Database, focussing on the current public version, http://card.mcmaster.ca.
 At the heart of the CARD is the Antibiotic Resistance Ontology (ARO).
 After a brief demo, we will work through the following questions & problems:

 * Question #1.
 Browsing from the CARD home page, what are the seven major branches of the ARO?
 * Question #2.
 How many major drug classes are represented in the ARO?
 Drill down to examine the information for the antibiotic *fosfomycin*.